 This recipe is perfect for when you need something comforting but not complicated.
 It works as a snack, side, or even a main if you bulk it up with a salad or soup.
 If you’ve got a couple of potatoes, some basic spices, and store-bought pastry, you’re halfway there.
 This is practical cooking that delivers: a potato filled pastry with crisp edges, creamy filling, and just enough spice to keep you coming back.

-➲ Beginner-friendly: No fancy tools or techniques required
+➲ Beginner-friendly: No fancy tools or special techniques required—perfect for cooks of any skill level.

-➲ Quick to make: Ready in about 45 minutes
+➲ Quick to make: Ready in about 45 minutes, making it a great option for a satisfying weeknight meal or snack.

-➲ Great for leftovers: Use up mashed or boiled potatoes
+➲ Great for leftovers: Perfect for using up mashed or boiled potatoes, turning simple pantry staples into something delicious.

-➲ Freezer-friendly: Make a batch and reheat as needed
+➲ Freezer-friendly: Make a batch ahead of time and reheat whenever you need a quick, comforting bite.

-➲ Naturally vegetarian: No substitutes or compromises needed
+➲ Naturally vegetarian: No substitutes or compromises required—flavor and texture shine on their own.

 Ingredients